From cli-developer

 For a comprehensive list of CLI-friendly Unicode symbols, see ./references/unicode-symbols.md.

-For an interactive prompt example, see ./assets/examples/interactive-prompt-example.txt.
+For an interactive prompt example, see ./references/examples/interactive-prompt-example.txt.

 Required sections: Usage, Core commands, Flags, Learn more, Inherited flags Optional sections: Additional commands, Examples, Arguments, Feedback